 In case you missed it, there was a significant GPS signal interruption on January 25, 2016, that extended into January 26th.
 Many of our customers understand the potential impact of GPS signal loss.

-As soon as we found about it, Empowered by Optm’ Customer Support proactively reached out to many of our customers to check whether they were impacted by the outage, and provide support in correcting the issue.
+As soon as we found about it, Empowered’ Customer Support proactively reached out to many of our customers to check whether they were impacted by the outage, and provide support in correcting the issue.
 Our friends at Microchip, based on satellite tracking data from their facilities in San Jose, Boulder, Beverly and Munich, flagged the issue to us early on January 26th.

 The likely cause?

 For inquiring minds, we’ve since pieced together the likely cause of the outage.
 A NANU message flagged us that SVN 23 was decommissioned at approximately the time that the outage commenced.
 On further digging, we found a press release that explained more of the situation.

 “Further investigation revealed an issue in the Global Positioning System ground software which only affected the time on legacy L-band signals.
 This change occurred when the oldest vehicle, SVN 23, was removed from the constellation.”